VCE Food Studies Units 1 and 2

 - the ingredients purchased for your food productions

 Please be aware that this is a fully online course – there is no printed course-book available.
-However, many resources are hyperlinked on DECV Online for you to print yourself if you wish.
+However, many resources are hyperlinked on VSV Online for you to print yourself if you wish.

 Things to think about

-As a VCE subject, it will be just as challenging as any other VCE subject and does require organisation, commitment and participation from students.
-You can expect to spend 4-5 hours a week on Food Studies, just like you would for any maths, English or science subject.
+There is a large practical part of the subject but as it is a VCE subject, you will find that you will need to be just as organised and committed as you would for any other VCE subject.
+You can expect to spend 4-5 hours a week on Food Studies, just as you would for any Unit 1-2 Maths, English or Science subjects.

 Things you can do now